What is SCINet?

 -

-There are multiple places to store data on the Ceres and Atlas clusters that all serve different purposes.
+There are multiple places to store data on Ceres, Atlas, and Juno that all serve different purposes. -

 -